FUSEEProjectTeam/WebsiteTest/src/DocFX/wiki/Logging.md

 ## 4. Targets and severity levels with different build configurations

-Within a _debug build_ every log message is displayed for every available target.
+Within a _debug build_, every log message is displayed for every available target.
 A _release build_ also displays every log message per default but the `Diagnostics.Debug()` method is removed completely.

 Furthermore, one can adapt every minimal log level for every target with the following three methods: